Miele fridges review & guide

 The Miele (FNS 37402 i) integrated freezer is currently the only model available in the range.
 It includes features like VarioRoom to expand the freezer compartment as well as Frost Free to prevent ice build-up and minimise the need to defrost food.
 Like many Miele appliances, this unit is compatible with the Miele@mobile app so you can manage your cool freezer from your smartphone or tablet.
 The Miele freezer contains eight freezer drawers/baskets and retails for $3,999 RRP*.

 For those looking to safely store their wines, or just looking for some extra space in the fridge, a wine cooler – otherwise known as a wine conditioning unit – may be a suitable option.
 Miele offers a few options from small 34 bottle units to larger 100 bottle units.
 Available wine fridges include:

-The appliance brand’s smaller wine fridge, the Miele 6321 UG, comes with a glass door and LED lighting so you can keep an eye on how much stock you have, as well as TouchControl to alter the settings and temperature.
-The unit also has a lock function and door alarm to ensure your wine collection stays safe, with the dual temperature zones ensuring that both your reds and whites remained properly chilled and stored.
+The appliance brand’s smaller wine fridges come with a glass door and LED lighting so you can keep an eye on how much stock you have, as well as TouchControl to alter the settings and temperature.
+Most units also have a lock function and door alarm to ensure your wine collection stays safe, with the dual temperature zones ensuring that both your reds and whites remained properly chilled and stored.

 Is a Miele fridge worth the money?

 As essential as it is, purchasing a fridge can still prove a long process, especially when the decision relies on how your household uses it.
 How much food your family eats will determine the size and capacity of the basic unit, whereas the type of food will also have an influence on which features and extras will be worth considering.
 While it initially may prove overwhelming, Miele has plenty of options and models on hand to make the decision easier – provided you can afford them!